Anne Arundel Radio Club By-Laws

 A motion to go into executive session shall state the nature of the business of the executive session, and no other matter may be considered in the executive session.
 Attendance in an executive session shall be limited to the Board and, when requested, the Corporation's staff, its legal counsel, and any persons who are subject of the discussion or whose knowledge is needed.
 The Board shall not hold an executive session except to consider a disciplinary or dismissal action against a member.

 SECTION 11.
 Committees and Divisions.
-The President shall appoint and the Board of Directors shall ratify committees and divisions for the purpose of performing and meeting the Club mission.
-Participation on committees and in divisions shall be open to all Members in good standing.
-Notice of all meetings will be made in accordance with the Bylaws.
+The President shall appoint and the Board of Directors shall ratify committees and divisions for the purpose of performing and meeting the Corporation's mission.
+Participation on committees and in divisions shall be open to all Members.
+Notice of all meetings will be made in accordance with the By-Laws.
 The Board of Directors, under Article V herein, may authorize a committee or division to establish a separate bank account to fulfill its mission.
 Committee and division meetings shall be open to the members and to the public.

 SECTION 1.
 Election, Tenure.
 The Officers of the Corporation shall be a President, Vice President, a Secretary, and a Treasurer.
-The Officers shall be elected at the annual meeting of the members.
-The Officers and three At-Large Directors (one of which shall be the immediate past president of the Club).
+The Officers shall be elected at the annual meeting of the Members.
+The Officers and three At-Large Directors shall comprise the Board of Directors.
+When Members elect a President at an annual meeting to a nonconsecutive term as President, the immediate past President may, at his or her discretion, serve as one of the three At-Large Directors for a term of one (1) year.

 SECTION 2.
 Powers and Duties of the President.
 The President shall preside over all meetings of the membership and act as the Chairman of the Board of Directors.
 The President shall decide all questions of order, sign all official documents of the Corporation, be the chief executive officer of the Corporation and shall have general charge and control of all its business affairs and properties.